 David Freedman is a partner in the firm’s Employment Law Group.
 He concentrates his practice in the areas of employment litigation, immigration, and higher education law.

-David Freedman is an experienced employment litigator who represents public and private employers of all types and sizes in litigation before state and federal courts and administrative agencies.
+David is an experienced employment litigator who represents public and private employers of all types and sizes in litigation before state and federal courts and administrative agencies.
 David has represented employers in claims brought under Title VII of the Civil Rights Act, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Family and Medical Leave Act, the Fair Labor Standards Act, the Combined Omnibus Budget Reconciliation Act (“COBRA”), the Pennsylvania Human Relations Act, the Pennsylvania Wage Payment Collection Law, the Pennsylvania Minimum Wage Law, and the Pennsylvania Unemployment Compensation Law, among others.
-Examples of David’s litigation experience include the following:
+In his vast litigation experience, David has:

-Obtained a trial verdict in favor of an employer in a suit brought by a terminated long-term employee alleging worker’s compensation retaliation;
+Obtained a trial verdict in favor of an employer in a suit brought by a terminated long-term employee alleging worker’s compensation retaliation in U.S. District Court for the Eastern District of Pennsylvania;

 Convinced the Pennsylvania Commonwealth Court to reverse an administrative ruling permitting an employee terminated for falsifying documents to obtain unemployment compensation benefits;

-Obtained summary judgment for an employer in a case involving allegations of race and age discrimination brought by a 30-year employee;
+Obtained summary judgment for an employer in a case involving allegations of race and age discrimination brought by a 30-year employee in the U.S. District Court for the Middle District of Pennsylvania;

-Obtained early dismissal of a sexual harassment claim brought against a local government;
+Obtained early dismissal of a sexual harassment claim brought against a local government in the Eastern District of Virginia;

 Successfully argued before the United States Court of Appeals for complete reversal of a $23 million remedial order entered against a local government under Title II of the ADA;